 - Transverse fracture.
 The fracture line is horizontal.

 - Comminuted fracture.
-The bone has shattered into three or more pieces (usually due to an extreme force).
+The bone has shattered into three or more pieces (usually due to an extreme force or crush type injury).

 - Compression fracture.
 These happen when two bones are forced against each other; compression fractures commonly affect the vertebrae and are frequently seen in older people with osteoporosis.